Veteran Benefits for Alabama

 Important information for Alabama Veteran Benefits:

 Your eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions.
-Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic and Atmospheric Administration.
+Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, or Coast Guard or as a commissioned officer of the Public Health Service, the Environmental Services Administration, or the National Oceanic and Atmospheric Administration.

-Any Veteran discharged from the military under the conditions of “Dishonorable” due to bad conduct discharges issued by general courts-martial may bar VA benefits.
+- Any Veteran discharged from the military under the conditions of “Dishonorable” due to bad conduct discharges issued by general courts-martial may bar VA benefits.
 Veterans in prison and parolees may be eligible for certain VA benefits.
 VA regional offices can clarify the eligibility of prisoners, parolees, and individuals with multiple discharges issued under differing conditions.

-*This information is accurate as of December 2019
+*This information is accurate as of October 2023

 Alabama Veteran Benefits

-If you are a disabled Veteran in Alabama and are VA rated 90% or less, you may be eligible for additional benefits.
+- If you are a disabled Veteran in Alabama and are VA-rated 90% or less, you may be eligible for additional benefits.
 Contact Veterans Guardian to sign up for a free consultation with no obligation.
 Let us review your claim to determine whether you qualify for additional benefits.